kumaraayush67/django-heroku/README.md

  ## Media files

-  - When dealing with media files copy and paste following code at the bottom of your applications
+  - When dealing with media files copy and paste following code at the bottom of your application

+    STATIC_ROOT = os.path.join(BASE_DIR, 'static/')

+    MEDIA_ROOT = os.path.join(BASE_DIR, 'media/')
+    MEDIA_URL = '/media/'

   ## Deployment on heroku
    - Install heroku on System